-Tri-County Interlocal Co-Op, School District K001's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-We did not audit Tri-County Interlocal Co-Op, School District K001's response and accordingly we express no opinion on it.
+Tri-County Interlocal Co-Op, School District K001, Carter County Oklahoma's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+Tri-County Interlocal Co-Op, School District K001, Carter County Oklahoma's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.